 Organized Day trip from Paris to Fontainebleu with a tour, the best option : this one from Viator.

-Another great option is this one from Tiqets, as it combines it with another castle on the same day !
+Another great option is this one from Tiqets, as it combines it with Vaux-le-Vicomte on the same day !

 Loire Valley: Royal Château Trail in Winter (1 hour from Paris)